 The Hg CEMS installed and operated at J.H.
-Campbell Generating Complex Units 1 and 2 meet 40 CFR, Part 63, Subpart UUUUU, Appendix A, Section 4.1.1.5 relative accuracy (RA) requirements as summarized in Table 2-1.
-The results of the Hg CEMS RATAs indicate that both Units 1 and 2 either meet the performance specification RA criterion of $\leq 20\%$ and/or the alternative performance specification criterion where the absolute difference of the RM and CEMS Hg concentrations plus the confidence coefficient must be $\leq 0.5 \mu g/scm$ when the average RM Hg concentration is $<2.5 \mu g/scm$ under the MATS Rule.
+Campbell Generating Complex Unit 3 meets 40 CFR, Part 63, Subpart UUUUU, Appendix A, Section 4.1.1.5 relative accuracy (RA)

+Page 2 of 11 QSTI: G. Koteskey requirements as summarized in Table 2-1.
+The results of the Hg CEMS RATA indicate that Unit 3 met the alternate performance specification criterion where the absolute difference of the RM and CEMS Hg concentrations plus the confidence coefficient must be $\leq 0.5 \mu g/scm$ when the average RM Hg concentration is $< 2.5 \mu g/scm$ under the MATS Rule.